""old dog"" odor....

 My Mandy gal did nursing home visits all along, so did Donner and Paddington!

-Nobody sniffed em Laughing
+Nobody sniffed em :lol:

 Val - perhaps taking Chlorophyll tablets would help.
 It is a natural supplement.
 It helps with all sorts of odors - especially those from within.
 It helps with bad breath in humans (the main use - sold in health food stores).
 We used it with the Brittanies at home when the females were in heat.
 It diminished the odor they gave off.
-Helped keep the boys from going crazy.
-Wink
+Helped keep the boys from going crazy. :wink:

 Here is a link to a web site.....not that I endorse the site.... http://www.bodybuilding.com/store/chlorophyll.html

 Dawn..Pearl is about 65 pounds..how much and how often should I give her???
-Brittanies are about the same weight...Thanks....
-Wink
+Brittanies are about the same weight...Thanks.... :wink:

 Val - I don't remember that dose - I was just a kid!